Employer Sponsored Visa

 Eligibility requirements:-

-• be nominated to work in an occupation on the list of eligible
+• be nominated to work in an occupation as specified by the Department of Home Affairs

 • have a relevant skills assessment if this is required for your occupation